First, a Definition

 1. Ask Them to Explain the Workflow

-A real AI-powered agency can walk you through exactly where AI enters their process and where humans take over.
+A real AI-assisted agency can walk you through exactly where AI enters their process and where humans take over.
 If the answer is vague ("we use AI across our creative process"), they are probably using ChatGPT to write copy and calling it innovation.

 2. Ask Who Reviews the Output